opencomputeproject/SAI/doc/SAI-Proposal-versioning.md

 > ### Example
 > Customer using Sonic version 201911 which is compatible with SAI 1.5.4.
 The vendor SDK version is 1.1.
 Their customer wants to upgrade to a newer version of the SDK which supports SAI objects/attributes that are only supported in SDK 1.2.
 The common method to support this is to backport the supported attributes to 1.1.

+Another, use case for versioning is the following scenario:

+When SAI client's program is compiled using SAI headers version X and linked against SAI library compiled against version Y, except for the cases when ABI changes, there are going to be problems at runtime caused by attributes ID mismatch, enum values mismatch, etc.
+The result is that client program will behave incorrect or terminate due to invalid usage of attribute values.

+The solution is to provide client's program an ability to determine SAI library version number in run time and let the client's code decide wether it can work with that version or not.

 Proposal
 --------